AleksanderTech/orbito/README.md

 # Orbito Concept (SSG framework)

+## Not yet available for installation via npm

 This is not a regular library.
 It's a showcase of the Orbito concept.

 Orbito is a static site generator (SSG) written in JavaScript using Node.js.
 It allows you to generate static HTML files with bundled JavaScript for your web pages.